Teddy Riner wins ninth consecutive world title

 What could there possibly be left to achieve?

 In the case of Teddy Riner, a whole lot more.
 The pursuit of sporting history seemingly never stops for the French judoka, who dominated the heavyweight division once again at this year's Suzuki World Judo Championships in Budapest.

-Of all the medals on offer, only gold will do for Riner.
+"It is a big day for me, my family and my federation" Riner told CNN Sport.
+"This gold medal is French.
+This gold medal is mine!"

 The 28-year-old hadn't stepped onto a tatami in a competitive match since winning the Olympic final in Rio de Janerio 386 days ago.